Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `streamfile`: stream a file from a live compute node.
 * `gettaskfile`: retrieve a file with job id/task id from a live compute node.
-* `gettaskallfiles`: retrieve all files with job id/task id from a live compute node. `--filespec` can be used here but without the filename, e.g., `--filespec myjob:mytask`.
+* `gettaskallfiles`: retrieve all files with job id/task id from a live compute node. `--filespec` can be used with this action as described above.
 * `getnodefile`: retrieve a file with pool id/node id from a live compute node.
 * `ingressdata`: ingress data as specified in the `files` property of the global configuration file.